 A. An affordable tablet is an excellent way for children to play simple games, stream family-friendly videos, and learn with educational apps.
 If you’re hunting for a tablet worthy of your kid, think about size, durability, and parental controls.

 A smaller tablet is easier for smaller hands to firmly grip and carry the device.
 A tablet that offers the protection of a durable drop-proof case is a must-have for younger children.
 For kids using a device with access to the web, parental controls are essential.
-Not only will this feature exclusively allow content suitable for your child’s age range, with superior parental control options, you can track your child’s usage and set strict time limits.
+Not only will this feature exclusively allow content suitable for your child’s age range, but with superior parental control options, you can track your child’s usage and set strict time limits.

 A. Although we consider tablets with 8GB to 16GB of memory to be on the low side, it won’t matter too much to light users who intend to use their budget tablets primarily as e-readers or web-browsing devices.